Boubamahir2/web_app_in_golang/gitops/argocd/01-install.md

 ```bash
 kubectl get svc argocd-server -n argocd
 ```
+-access the argo ui on through the  external-ip on your browser

+or

 ## Get the external cluster ip
 - access argo ui with cluster ip and nordport
 ```bash
 kubectl get nodes -o wide
 ```
+- then copy the external-ip cluster
+- then copy the nordport from argocd-server
+- access argocd ui on extenal-ip:nordport

 ## Login to Argocd ui